 CEC provides free events that highlight current environmental topics and inspire sustainable living.
 We partner with the City of Burlingame, the County of San Mateo, and other local cities and like-minded community and charitable organizations to share green lifestyle and sustainability information.
-Check our flyer from the most recent 2017 program.
+Check our flyer for the 2018 program.
 All programs are free.

 Recent speaker, film and workshop events have included: